-- p.
-Other Post Employment Benefits (OPEB) For purposes of measuring the net other postemployment benefits ("OPEB") liability, deferred outflows of resources and deferred inflows of resources related to OPEB, and OPEB expense, information about the fiduciary net position of the West Virginia Postemployment Benefit Plan (the "OPEB plan"), which is administered by a combination of the West Virginia Public Employees Insurance Agency ("PEIA") and the West Virginia Health Benefit Trust Fund (the "RHBT"), additions to/reductions from the OPEB plan's fiduciary net position have been determined on the same basis as they are reported in the RHBT's financial statements which can be found at www.peia.gov.
-The OPEB plan schedules are prepared using the accrual basis of accounting in accordance with U.S. GAAP as prescribed by GASB.
-Employer contributions are recognized when due and the employer has a legal requirement to provide the contributions.
-Investments are reported at fair value.
-Management of PEIA and the RHBT have made certain estimates and assumptions relating to the employer allocation schedules, and actual results could differ.
-(See Note 9.) - Voluntary Separation Incentives Plan Effective November 4, 2011, the University adopted the Voluntary Separation Incentives Plan (the "VSIP"), which was approved by the West Virginia Legislative Joint Committee on Pensions and Retirement on July 23, 2012.
+Net position - beginning of year, as previously stated \$ 1,003,002 Balance of the net OPEB liability and related deferred outflows of resources and deferred inflows of resources 15,453 Net position - beginning of year, as restated \$ 1,018,455 q.
+Voluntary Separation Incentives Plan - Effective November 4, 2011, the University adopted the Voluntary Separation Incentives Plan (the "VSIP"), which was approved by the West Virginia Legislative Joint Committee on Pensions and Retirement on July 23, 2012.
 The approval of the VSIP expired on July 23, 2017 and was re-approved by the West Virginia Legislative Joint Committee on Pensions and Retirement on December 3, 2017.
 The VSIP provides incentives for the voluntary separation of employees from the University when a review of programmatic needs or organizational development indicates that the University and the employee would benefit from such an offer.
 Eligibility to participate in the plan is limited to employees who have received a voluntary separation incentives offer.
-Continued eligibility to participate in the VSIP is conditioned upon the employee's fulfillment of all employment obligations.
-To participate, the employee must agree to separate from employment with the Board, but there is not a requirement that an employee commence his pension or otherwise retire from active employment.
+Continued eligibility to participate in the VSIP is conditioned upon the employee's fulfillment of all employment with the Board, but there is not a requirement that an employee commence his pension or otherwise retire from active employment.
 An employee granted incentives under this plan will be ineligible for reemployment with any State of West Virginia institution of higher education during or after his plan benefit period concludes, including contract employment in excess of \$5,000 per fiscal year.
 One or more of the following voluntary separation incentives could be offered by the University to participants: 1) payment of a lump sum, 2) continuation of full salary for a predetermined period of time prior to the employee's separation and a reduction in the employee's hours of employment during the predetermined period of time, or 3) continuation of insurance coverage, pursuant to the provisions of West Virginia Code 5-16-1, for a predetermined period of time.
-The University's total liability as of June 30, 2018 and June 30, 2017 was \$92,000 and \$1.2 million, respectively, which is recorded as a component of accrued liabilities on the statement of net position.
-This includes approximately \$3,000 and \$64,000, respectively, for employee benefits as of June 30, 2018 and June 30, 2017. - r.
-Reductions in Force On September 8, 2017, the University adopted the Reduction in Force ("RIF") rule, which was effective on September 28, 2017.
+The University's total liability as of June 30, 2019 and June 30, 2018 was \$268,000 and \$92,000, respectively, which is recorded as a component of accrued liabilities on the statement of net position.
+This includes approximately \$13,000 and \$3,000, respectively, for employee benefits as of June 30, 2019 and June 30, 2018.

+r.
+Reductions in Force - On September 8, 2017, the University adopted the Reduction in Force ("RIF") rule, which was effective on September 28, 2017.
 This rule provides the guiding principles for reductions in force for positions held by classified employees of the University who are employed in full-time regular positions.
 A RIF may be implemented due to budget reductions, loss of funding, reorganization, material changes to the duties or responsibilities of a position, program change/elimination, or an emergency that curtails operations.